 Inside the Xilinx Tcl Store, a Tcl script belongs to an app, and an app (for example, template) is provided by a company (for example, mycompany).
 An app is an organizational container that offers some type of functionality.
 To avoid naming collision, each app has its own namespace.
 The full namespace qualifier for an app is:

 '''

 ::tclapp::<company>::<app>

-or

-::tclapp::mycompany::template

-See the examples below:

 '''